junxit/us-congress-bills-110/bill.md

 # H.R.
 5690

-> To exempt the African National Congress from treatment as a terrorist organization for certain acts or events, provide relief for certain members of the African National Congress regarding admissibility, and for other purposes.
+> To remove the African National Congress from treatment as a terrorist organization for certain acts or events, provide relief for certain members of the African National Congress regarding admissibility, and for other purposes.

 ## § 1.
 Exemption of African National Congress from treatment as terrorist organization for certain acts or events